pnp/powershell/documentation/Remove-PnPTeamsTab.md

 ```

 ### -Identity
-Specify the id of the tab
+Specify the id or display name of the tab

 ```yaml
 Type: TeamsTabPipeBind